Juanpanu/Juanpanu/README.md

 <h1 align='center'>🖖Hello there!
-I'm Juan Núñez 🧑‍💻</h1>
+I'm Juan Pablo Núñez 🧑‍💻</h1>

 <p align='center'>
-    Data/Analytics Engineer.
-Biomedical Engineer and oriented to the analysis and visualization of data.
-Interested in ML and NLP.
+    I am an Analytics Engineer with more than 2 years of experience in Data Engineering, trained in technologies such as Python, SQL and PowerBI.
+I also have skills in Scala, Spark, Databricks and Github for project development.
-    Curious, proactive and always focused on finding the best solution to each situation.
+    With a focus on transforming data into insights.
 </p>

 <p align='center'>
     <a href="https://www.linkedin.com/in/juanpanu"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;
     <a href="mailto:juanpa.nb@gmail.com?subject=Hola%20Juan"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

 <hr>